BishopFox/bfinject/README.md

   * $fp = Quarter way into the temporary stack
   * $lr = Address of ROP gadget
 * Resume the thread.
 The following will happen:
+  * _pthread_set_self is called in order to setup threading for dlopen()
-  * dlopen() will run and our library will be injected
+  * dlopen() is called to inject our evil shared library
   * dlopen() will RET to the value in the $lr register, which is another RET instruction
   * RET will return to RET will return to RET... ad infinitum
 * Poll the thread's registers to check for $pc == address of ROP gadget (the RET instruction)
 * Once the gadget is hit, terminate the thread, free the memory, job done.

+For a low-level description, see the source.

 ## Known issues
 * None